mh250229/Selling_Configuration_Doc/BRM Total Transaction.md

 The BRM is set up as follows:

-* Rule Id - Total Transaction
+* Rule Id - The BRM name
-* Rule Type -TransactionTotal
+* Rule Type - TotalTransactionRestrictionData
 * Applied on - Transaction
 * Action Type

+The transaction limit amount are configured in the CustomerOrderCondition element.

 If the restriction is not solved when the Cart is moved to Finalize Status, an exception is returned.